UOSAN/WTP/README.md

 1. Launch the PsychoPy Builder.
 2. Open the file `WTP.psyexp`.
 3. Start the experiment by selecting the Tools -> Run menu item.
 4. Fill in the participant number, the session number, and the run number.
 Sessions 1 and 2 are in-scanner sessions, while sessions 3, 4, and 5 are behavioral sessions.
+A practice run can be started by setting run_number to 0.
 The task will start automatically after that.

 ## Task description